nash-ye/wp-better-footnotes/readme.txt

 == Installation ==

 1. Upload and install the plugin
-2. Use the plugin shortcode.
+2. Use the plugin shortcodes.

 == Changelog ==

+= 1.1.1 =
+* Hide footnotes section by default, and show it only when footnotes exist.
+* Sanitize 'title_tag' and 'container' parameters in [footnotes] shortcode.
+* Add 'post_id' parameter to [footnotes] shortcode.

+= 1.1.0 =
+* Switch to a client-side engine to render the footnotes.

 = 1.0 =
 * The Initial version.